 Because we see monks engaged in the chores of the monastery through all four seasons, we know that One Mind was not the work of a large film crew flown in for a frantic three-day shoot on location.
 Indeed, the long-cultivated meditative quality of this film has already been conveyed to us throughout, clearly the effect of the filmmaker’s having been a resident in the monastery and a participant in its communal life.
 He is thus able to show us not only the detail of Chan monastic life but also how it coheres in the experience of “one mind.”
 The result is a deeply moving glimpse into classical but contemporary Chan meditative life.
 At one point Maitreya instructs Sudhana: “Young Pilgrim, continue forth in gratitude,” and gratitude is precisely the response that One Mind is likely to evoke from its audience.
 This is an authentic Chan film.

-One Mind will be screening on Tricycle’s Film Club this December.
+One Mind was screened on Tricycle’s Film Club in December 2017.